RaspberryPiFoundation/scratch-curriculum/Türkçe/Term 1/05 Fish Chomp/Balık avı.md

 ```

-###Test Your Project
+###Projeni dene
-__Try out your game again – can you spot any problems?__ Notice that the prey disappears no matter where it touches the hungry fish.
+__Projeni tekrar dene – can you spot any problems?__ Notice that the prey disappears no matter where it touches the hungry fish.
 Also, the fish could just wait 3 seconds and eat the prey the moment it reappears – this isn’t very fair!

 2. How could we make sure the prey only disappears if it is touching the hungry fish’s mouth?
 Well, we could use the touching color block, and see if it is touching the fish’s blue teeth.
 To do this, replace the touching block with a
 touching color block in your script, click on the color in the block and then click again on the fish’s teeth.